Frequently Asked Questions

 What if i don't see northern lights on your tour?

-We hope all clients get to experience this natural phenomenon; however, since aurora is a natural occurrence that can't be guaranteed simply ask your tour guide to accommodate you for next available tour for absolutely NO additional fees.
+We hope all clients get to experience this natural phenomenon; however, since aurora is a natural occurrence that can't be guaranteed for increased chances to see aurora we recommend to book at least 3 nights.

 What is the difference between aurora hunting and aurora viewing?